 As is the general rule, all the tools that belong to a certain ‘genre’ consist of certain common/similar features that we can bank on.

-For a bug tracking software it is essential to have:
+For Bug tracking software, it is essential to have:

 - Assigning – What good is a bug when all you can do is find it and keep it to yourself, right?

-- Progressing through the life cycle stages – Workflow
+- Progressing through life cycle stages – Workflow

 - Reports – graphs or charts